guilhemmarchand/trackme/docs/itsi_integration.rst

    :alt: itsi_service5.png
    :align: center

-**Finally, save but DO NOT activate the pseudo service, this service was required temporarily for the purposes of the service templace creation in the next step:**
+**Finally, save but DO NOT activate the pseudo service, this service was required temporarily for the purposes of the service template creation in the next step:**

 .. image:: img/itsi_service6.png
    :alt: itsi_service6.png